zacnomore/portfolio/README.md

 yarn
 ```

-To run a local build:
+To run a local development server:

 ```shell
 yarn develop